Collaboration with Deschutes Brewery

 UILTJE: What’s on tap now?

-JH: We’re pretty lager heavy right now—about 6 or 7 of them.
-We’re also in fresh hop season, so we’ve got four fresh hop beers on tap with two more coming.
-There’s a Japanese rice lager with honey, a Saison with honey, plus our other pub staples and core brands like Fresh Squeezed IPA, Black Butte Porter, King Crispy German Pilsner and Fresh Haze.
+JH: We’re really focusing on lagers right now—we have about six or seven of them.
+It’s also fresh hop season, so we’ve got four fresh hop beers on tap, with two more on the way.
+We have a Japanese rice lager with honey, a Saison with honey, plus our other pub staples and core brands like Fresh Squeezed IPA, Black Butte Porter, King Crispy German Pilsner, and Fresh Haze.

-UILTJE: How many mainline brands does Deschutes carry?
+UILTJE: How many mainstream brands does Deschutes carry?

-JH: Our total portfolio is probably around 20, but our mainline brands sit closer to seven or eight.
+JH: Our total portfolio is probably around 20, but our core brands number closer to seven or eight.

-UILTJE: How many collabs do you do each year here?
+UILTJE: How many collaborations do you do here each year?

-JH: About five to ten, including brewers and ingredient-focused groups like the National Honey Board.
-I love working with hop growers, malt producers and unique ingredients.
+JH: About five to ten, including brewers and organizations focused on ingredients, such as the National Honey Board.
+I love working with hop growers, malt producers, and suppliers of unique ingredients.

 UILTJE: Today we’re brewing a Helles Lager.
-That was a specific request from Paddi because it’s a style we are eager to explore more in Haarlem.
+That was a specific request from Paddi because it’s a style we’re eager to explore further in Haarlem.

-JH: This is a Helles with a twist – we’re using a single hop, Dolcita.
+JH: This is a Helles with a twist—we’re using a single hop, Dolcita.
 We’ve never brewed one like it.
-Our original idea was to do a fresh hop version, but we missed the harvest window by about a week.
-So Paddi proposed a Helles Lager, and I was all in.
-It’s tough to break out of the norm in Portland’s craft scene, so doing something fresh is always a win.
+Our original idea was to make a fresh hop version, but we missed the harvest window by about a week.
+So Paddi suggested a Helles Lager, and I was all in.
+It’s tough to break out of the norm in Portland’s craft beer scene, so doing something fresh is always a win.
 We’ve used Dolcita in hazy IPAs and West Coast styles, but never in a lager, and never as a single-hop lager.
 I’ve tasted a few single-hop lagers with Dolcita and they’re phenomenal.
 I’m excited to see how this one turns out.

-UILTJE: Do you get to travel a lot for collabs, or do most of them happen here in Portland?
+UILTJE: Do you get to travel a lot for collaborations, or do most of them happen here in Portland?

 JH: Most brewers want to come here because of our system.
-Clay and I have a green light, but honestly we rarely get to go out and sip beers at other breweries, We’ve done a few international collabs and I’d love to do more abroad—The Netherlands sounds like a great destination.
+Clay and I have the green light, but honestly, we rarely get to go out and sample beers at other breweries.
+We’ve done a few international collaborations, and I’d love to do more abroad—the Netherlands sounds like a great destination.

 UILTJE: It’s lovely in the spring.